ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

 - **strapi generate:api &#60;name&#62; &#60;attribute:type&#62;**<br/>
   Generates an API called **&#60;name&#62;** in the `./api` folder at the root of your project.
 The model will already contain an attribute called **&#60;attribute&#62;** with the type property set to **&#60;type&#62;**.

-  Example: `strapi generate:api product name:string description:text price:integer`
+  例子: `strapi generate:api product name:string description:text price:integer`

 - **strapi generate:api &#60;name&#62; --plugin &#60;plugin&#62;**<br/>
   Generates an API called **&#60;name&#62;** in the `./plugins/<plugin>` folder.

-  Example: `strapi generate:api product --plugin content-manager`
+  例子: `strapi generate:api product --plugin content-manager`

 ::: tip
 The first letter of the filename will be uppercase.